Skip to Content

 My kids look forward to getting their lai see (money in red envelopes) every year.

-This is actually a tradition that we do at my son’s preschool.
-But instead of real money, I put chocolate coins in the red envelopes, and my son hands them out to his classmates.
+This is actually a tradition at my son’s preschool.
+Instead of real money, I put chocolate coins in red envelopes, and my son handed them to his classmates.

 It’s a fun way for him to share his Chinese culture with his friends!